We are the UK's resolution authority

 The PRA is a part of the Bank of England.
 We have published a statement to explain how our resolution and supervision responsibilities are divided.

-The Financial Services Compensation Scheme (FSCS) protects eligible customers of authorised financial services firms that have failed.
-We work with the FSCS, particularly when we have concerns that a firm is at risk of failure and when firms fail, to ensure that those eligible depositors are protected (up to £85,000).
+The FSCS protects eligible customers of authorised financial services firms that have failed.
+We work with them, particularly when we have concerns that a firm is at risk of failure and when firms fail, to ensure that those eligible depositors are protected.

-The UK is a global financial centre, home to both UK and international banks.
-We work closely with international regulators to ensure we could manage the failure of a UK firm with operations overseas.
+The UK is a global financial centre, home to British and international banks.
+We work closely with international regulators to ensure we could manage the failure of a British firm with operations overseas.
 We also support regulators in other countries should they face the failure of a foreign firm that operates in the UK.

-The UK’s transition period from the EU ended on 31 December 2020.
-The Bank of England has a cooperation agreement with the Single Resolution Board, which is the resolution authority for the Banking Union.
+The UK's transition period from the EU ended on 31 December 2020.
+The Bank has a co-operation agreement with the Single Resolution Board, which is the resolution authority for the Banking Union.

 We ran consultations between October 2018 and January 2019 on our proposals to ensure there would be an operable legal framework after the UK left the EU.